Don Crosby: Career

-With his craggy features, Crosby was often compared to British superstar Sir John Mills.
 In radio, another popular role was in the long-running Gwen Meredith drama serial Blue Hills.
-More stage roles followed and he was celebrated for his appearances in works by Steele Rudd.
+More stage roles followed and Crosby was celebrated for his appearances in works by Steele Rudd.
 In film, his credits include Newsfront, Little Boy Lost, The Picture Show Man and the indigenous rights film The Chant of Jimmie Blacksmith.
-His later television work included roles in The Young Doctors and A Country Practice.

-He was one of Australia's most distinguished actors and radio producers, with a career spanning all genres including stage, film, radio and television.
+Crosby was one of Australia's most distinguished actors and radio producers, with a career spanning all genres including stage, film, radio and television.
 He urged the use of Australian actors where possible and spoke out against cuts in ABC funding.
 In 1980, he was awarded an OAM, and in 1985 he received the Australian Film Institute's Longford Lyell Award for services to the industry.

 Crosby served for a time as the President of The Actors' Benevolent Fund of NSW, a charity assisting performers and entertainers in times of dire circumstance.
 In 1975, Crosby facilitated a donation of $500 from the Benevolent Fund of NSW, to seed a new charity of a similar kind in Queensland.
-This group became The Actors & Entertainers Benevolent Fund of Queensland, and was founded by Alan Edwards AM.
+This group became The Actors & Entertainers Benevolent Fund of Queensland, and was founded by Alan Edwards.
+He was a trade unionist and was president of Actors Equity of Australia from 1976 until his death.

+Personal life

+Crosby met fellow actress, Elizabeth Teresa Glover in London in 1947, while he was studying at the Royal Academy of Dramatic Art.
+They were married at Holy Cross Catholic Church, in Woollahra, Sydney.
+They appeared together in Crawford Productions police dramas of the 1960s and 1970s.

+He had three sons (who are also in the industry as actors and film directors) and a daughter.
+Don's son Matthew Crosby appeared in 1972 series A Drop in the Ocean.

+Death

-He was a trade unionist and was president of Actors Equity of Australia from 1976 until his death from a myocardial infarction in 1985 in the Sydney suburb of Potts Point.
-He was survived by his wife, three sons, who are also in the industry as actors and film directors and a daughter.
-He was 61.
+Crosby died at age 61 from a myocardial infarction in 1985 in the Sydney suburb of Potts Point.
+He was survived by his wife and three children.

-Dons son Matthew Crosby acted in A Drop in the Ocean.